 A character's attack stats represent how it fights in battle.
-From Iron Man's repulsor blasts to Doctor Octopus's mechanical arms, no matter the attack, each is translated through the following properties.
+From Invincible Iron Man's repulsor blasts to Doc Ock, Sinister Scientist's mechanical arms, all attacks are translated through the following properties:

-- 1. Type The type of attack: Physical (19), Energy (2), or Mystic (5).
-The attack's type is represented on a character card by its corresponding icon and color. - 2.
+- Type The type of attack: Physical (♠), Energy (♠), or Mystic (♠).
+The attack's type is represented on a Stat Card by its corresponding icon and color. - 2.
 Name The name of the attack.
-This is a primarily narrative element that can be referenced by special rules. - 3.
-Range $(\oplus)$ The maximum distance the target can be away from the attacker.
-This is a number between 1 and 5 and corresponds to the range tools. - 4.
-Strength (♠) The number of dice rolled for the attack. - 5.
-Power Cost The amount of Power (❖) that must be spent to perform the attack. - 6.
+This identifies the attack and can be referenced by special rules. - 3.
+Range (♠) The maximum distance the target can be away from the attacker.
+This is a number between 1 and 5 and corresponds to the Range Tools. - 4.
+Strength () The number of dice rolled for the attack. - 5.
+Power Cost The amount of Power (♠) that must be spent to perform the attack. - 6.
 Special Rules Any special rules related to the attack.

-To learn how to use attacks, see p.
-18.
+To learn more about attack special rules, see p.
+15.